The Inward Investment and International Taxation Review: Belgium

 Further to the implementation of the European Anti-Tax Avoidance Directive 2016/1164/EU of 12 July 2016, Belgian domestic tax law includes a general interest limitation rule as of 1 January 2019.
 This interest limitation rule foresees that exceeding borrowing costs will be deductible in the tax period in which they are incurred only up to the higher of 30 per cent of the taxpayer's earnings before interest, taxes, depreciation and amortisation (EBITDA) or €3 million (the 'threshold amount').

-- the threshold amount is to be considered on a consolidated basis.
-This implies that:
+- the threshold amount is to be considered on a consolidated basis, which implies that:

 - the EBITDA of the taxpayer should be increased (or decreased) with the amounts paid (or received) by the taxpayer to (or from) a Belgian company or Belgian PE that form part of the group and are not excluded from this rule;